 What You Will Learn:

-The extensive set of course notes provide a concise reference for understanding, designing, analyzing, ground testing, and operating satellite pressure-fed, monopropellant, bipropellant, dual mode, and secondary combustion augmented thrusters.
-The course will cover:
+Extensive set of course notes developed by the instructor provide concise reference on pressure-fed, monopropellant, bipropellant, dual mode, and secondary combustion augmented thrusters.
+The course covers:

 - Flight operations

 What you will gain:

 - Technical (scientists and engineers) and managerial personnel will be introduced to the satellite pressure-fed liquid rocket engine technologies.